56 °F / 14 °C

 The Hague (Den Haag) is a North Sea port and the capital city of South Holland province, located on Netherlands' western coast.
-The city has population around 660,000 (metro over 1,o5 million), ranking it country's 3rd-largest (after Amsterdam and Rotterdam).
-The metro area Rotterdam–Den Haag has population over 2.7 million,ranking it Europe's 13th-largest.
+The city has population around 660,000 (metro over 1,05 million), ranking it country's 3rd-largest (after Amsterdam and Rotterdam).
+The metro area Rotterdam-Den Haag has population over 2.7 million, ranking it Europe's 13th-largest.

-The town was granted city status in 1806 by Louis Napoléon Bonaparte (1778-1846).
+The town was granted city status in 1806 by Louis Napoleon Bonaparte (1778-1846, aka Luigi Buonaparte, King of Holland between 1806-1810).
 After the Napoleonic Wars (1803-1815), Belgium and Holland were combined into Netherlands, with Brussels and Amsterdam rotating as capital city every 2 years, while state's government was in Den Haag.
 After the separation of Belgium (1830), Amsterdam remained Holland's capital, but the government remained in Den Haag.

-Today, in The Hague are seated country's cabinet, States General, Supreme Court and State Council.
-Also here are most of country's foreign embassies and over 150 large international organizations (including Court of Justice and Criminal Court).
+Today, in Den Hague are seated country's Cabinet, States General, Supreme Court, and State Council.
+Also here are most of country's foreign embassies and 150+ large international organizations (including Court of Justice, and Criminal Court).
 This makes the city one of UN's major cities, along with NYC, Geneva, Vienna, Rome.
-The Netherlands King and Queen live in the royal palace (Huis ten Bosch) and work at Noordeinde Palace - both located in the city.
+The Netherlands King and Queen live in the royal palace (Huis ten Bosch) and work at Noordeinde Palace - both located in Den Hague.
 Here are also the headquarters of Shell (British–Dutch oil and gas company) and many other large Dutch companies.

 Major international and EU organisations based in the city include Eurojust, European Patent Office, Europol, Hague Academy of International Law, Hague Conference on Private International Law, International Court of Justice, International Criminal Court, international criminal tribunals, NATO Communications and Information Agency, Organisation for the Prohibition of Chemical Weapons, Permanent Court of Arbitration.